 Wayne Vincent Annis-Brown LL.B., LL.M.
-(University of Sydney).
 Non-Executive Director.
-Age 68.
-Experience and expertise

 Executive director from his appointment on 4 August 1988 and then non-executive director from 1 January 2010.
-Practising solicitor of the Supreme Court of New South Wales for more than 46 years and has considerable experience in commercial and business law.
+Practising solicitor of the Supreme Court of New South Wales for more than 47 years and has considerable experience in commercial and business law.